backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Custom Filters

 You can add custom filters.
 For example, suppose that I want to allow filtering by a custom annotation added to entities, `company.com/security-tier`.
-Her's how we can built a filter to support that need.
+Here is how we can built a filter to support that need.

 First we need to create a new filter that implements the `EntityFilter` interface: